TL;DR: Why Agile Turns into Micromanagement

 - Purpose: the yearning to do what we do in the service of something larger than ourselves.

-Fostering true motivation therefore requires leadership, not management: don’t tell talented people how to do their jobs, but empower them to achieve their objectives on their own.
+Fostering true motivation, therefore, requires leadership, not management: don’t tell talented people how to do their jobs, but empower them to achieve their objectives on their own by providing guidance and support.

 Leadership in this George S. Patton style — “Don’t tell people how to do things, tell them what to do and let them surprise you with their results.” — is not a new thing.
 It has been part of the knowledge of military organizations for a long time.
 (Read, for example, “The Art of Action: How Leaders Close the Gaps between Plans, Actions, and Results” by Stephen Burgery, who describes in his book the “agile leadership” principles of the nineteenth-century Prussian army to deal with the unpredictable environment of the battlefield.)

-This is also increasingly understood at the CxO level of organizations.
-Service leadership and agile innovation are either understood as a necessity to stay in business, thus preserving rank & privileges.
-Or they are regarded as worthwhile experiments, that need to be undertaken anyway to preserve an innovative image.
-In both ways, they are supporting personal agendas.
+This is also increasingly understood at the C-level of organizations.
+Servant leadership and becoming a learning organization are either understood as a necessity to stay in business, thus preserving rank & privileges.
+Or they are regarded as worthwhile experiments, that need to be undertaken anyway to stay ahead of the competition.
+In both ways, they are supporting personal agendas at the C-level as well as necessary innovative approaches to dealing with a VUCA world.

 And it is certainly a truism for those operating in the trenches.